tetrascience/ts-lib-logger/README.md

 # ts-lib-logger

-ts-lib-logger module integrates Graylog, file logger and console log together.
+ts-lib-logger module integrates Graylog and console log.
 Based on the chosen transport, the logger will be sending logs to different destinations.
 You can read more about the [transports](#transports) and [features](#features) in the following sections.